browserengineering/book/book/scheduling.md

 ```

 We'll set `scroll_changed_in_tab` when loading a new page or when the
-browser thread's scroll offset of past the bottom of the page:
+browser thread's scroll offset is past the bottom of the page:

 ``` {.python}
 class Tab: